falldamagestudio/UE-Jenkins-BuildSystem/README.md

 ## Static VMs

 These agents are ready to accept jobs at a moment's notice.
 However, be careful with costs!
+The primary reason for these is to validate that the swarm agent works (that's how you'd run on-premises agents).

 ## Kubernetes pods